 Navigator: Walter Fitzgerald Sheppard

 Rear Gunner: Clair Nutting, RCAF

 There is a beautiful memorial to the crew, erected by Colin Stocker on the site where their aircraft crashed, at Yelling.
-Colin Stocker was only a boy when the aircraft crashed, but he vowed that one day he would put up a memorial to the crew.
-The memorial can be seen at the end of this page.
+Colin Stocker was only a boy when the aircraft crashed, but when he saw the aftermath of the disaster he vowed that one day he would put up a memorial to the McLennan crew.

-Memorial to the McLennan’s crew – the Graveley airfield, which they were trying to reach, was just over the sky line.
+The Memorial – the Graveley airfield, which they were trying to reach, was just over the sky line.